 - SEE THE WORLD IN PERFECT CLARITY: This advanced, quick-drying lens cleaner eliminates dust, dirt,...

-- SAFE FOR ALL LENSES: Our alcohol and ammonia-free formula is safe to use on all lenses, screens, and...
+- SAFE FOR ALL LENSES: Our alcohol and ammonia-free formula is safe to use on all eye glasses and...

 - Dishwashing Liquid Soap – Some shooters report that they use a very dilute solution of liquid dishwashing soap on the lenses of their scopes.
 We suspect this is a carryover from some scuba divers.
 Many divers rinse the inside of their masks with a dishwashing soap solution before diving.
 The protective coatings used on riflescopes are much different than scuba masks.
 Check with the manufacturer of your scope before using anything on your scope lenses.